The AI Index

 For every Cut, we classify the last 180 days of layoff announcements:

-Phase 2 plan: layer in revenue-per-employee trajectory (from 10-Q filings for public companies) and 30-day stock moves to sharpen the classification.
+Next: weight the composite by revenue-per-employee trajectory (PDL inferred revenue, already ingested) and 30-day stock moves for public companies.
 A company shedding roles while revenue rises is a very different investment case from one where both are falling.

 Guardrails